Looking for faculty or staff emails?

 Annie grew up in Eagle, Colorado, and has taught students from pre-k through 12th grade.
 She feels deep gratitude to be journeying through the grades alongside her class.
 Annie loves running, and her two sons and husband enjoy skiing, hiking, tennis and family basketball games in their free time.

-Kaye is excited to step into the role of 3rd grade teacher after joining the staff during the 2022-23 school year as In-House Guest Teacher.
+Kaye is excited to continue with their class at Mountain Sage.
 Kaye is trained as an entomologist and has a life-long appreciation for the natural world.
 After working with butterflies for many years, Kaye decided to focus on teaching and has taught in classrooms from early childhood through college.
 In their free time, Kaye knits, sews, paints, plays clarinet and other instruments, and spends time with their large family and many animal friends.

 Gail is a Colorado native with over 30 years teaching experience all here in Fort Collins, she was a Tongass National Forest and Rocky Mountain National Park Ranger, and has been recognized in Who's Who Among American Teachers.
 Gail offers a caring classroom where students are empowered to assume responsibility for themselves and their learning.
 Her greatest joy as a teacher is to guide students so they will feel valued for their unique learning styles.